ttsuchiya/ttsuchiya.github.io/pages/development/rtts.md

 # Time-Stretching Performance System
-<p style="text-align: left;">This was my 4-month development project at Electronic Music Production and Sound Design major at Berklee, in Spring 2012.
-I wanted to employ all my learning and experience in EPD &#8211; production, programming, and artistic expressions, but also wanted to try a new and challenging project for me.</p>
+This was my 4-month development project at Electronic Music Production and Sound Design major at Berklee, in Spring 2012.
+I wanted to employ all my learning and experience in EPD &#8211; production, programming, and artistic expressions, but also wanted to try a new and challenging project for me.

 ---
 <p style="text-align: center;">Prototype 1-3</p>